 About Michael Foods, Inc.

-Post operates four business segments: Michael Foods, Post Consumer Brands, Active Nutrition, and Private Brands.
+Post operates five reportable segments: Post Consumer Brands, Weetabix, Refrigerated Food, Active Nutrition, and Private Brands.

-Post in headquartered in Missouri.
+Post is headquartered in Missouri.
 More than 90% of the company's products are sold to customers in the US.
-The Post Consumer Brands segment has eight owned manufacturing facilities, while Michael Foods owns six egg products production facilities.

 Sales and Marketing